 Set up Raspberry Pi as a VPN server

-A VPN allows you to mask your online identity so your activity can't be tracked as you browse the internet, download content or participate in conversations.
+A virtual private network (VPN) allows you to mask your online identity so your activity can't be tracked as you browse the internet, download content or participate in conversations.
 VPNs can be used on regular computers too and the process is pretty much the same when using a micro-computer like Raspberry Pi.
-There are lots of VPN programs available for Raspberry Pi, including Express VPN, HideMy Ass, IPVanish and SaferVPN.

 To set your Raspberry Pi up as a VPN server, first install Raspbian to access the command line and then you can use the PiVPN script to install a VPN client to protect your communications.
 We recommend using OpenVPN as your VPN client, although it can be used with lots of others too.
-For more detailed instructions to set your Raspberry Pi up as a VPN server, you can follow the guide on our sister site, Cloud Pro.
+For more detailed instructions to set your Raspberry Pi up as a VPN server, you can follow the full guide.

 Give Pi some facial recognition

 This project uses a Raspberry Pi to carry out facial recognition.
 Using a camera module add-on and some code, you can quickly set up a Raspberry Pi to recognise someone's face.
 In this case, the developer used a number of images of his face and also those of actor Jeff Goldblum in Jurassic Park to train the system.